arangodb/interactive_tutorials/README.md

 Just open up the [Template.ipynb](https://colab.research.google.com/github/arangodb/interactive_tutorials/blob/master/Template.ipynb) file to learn more about what it takes to get started or you can use the [Template_basic.ipynb](https://colab.research.google.com/github/arangodb/interactive_tutorials/blob/master/Template_basic.ipynb) file to get a simple notebook with only the connection code done for you.

 Once your notebook is ready for the world to see, you can place it in the [community_notebooks](https://github.com/arangodb/interactive_tutorials/tree/master/community_notebooks) folder and create a pull request.

+**Workshops**

+If you have a workshop repository that you would like added to the list, add it to the Workshop Repositories section and open a pull request.

+**Something Else?**

+Open an issue or pull request with your suggestion.
+You can also drop us a line at learn@arangodb.com or join us on our community Slack channel.